This is article #21 out of 50 in The Startup Marketing Playbook.

 When there are a distinct set of industry publications

 A B2B startup placing a print ad in the New York Times is likely a poor use of marketing dollars.
-However, if your industry has specific niche publications that are widely read and respected by your targets, there is a lot of value in placing an advertisement.
-Primarily, it’s an opportunity to reinforce your core messaging.
+However, if your industry has niche publications that are widely read and respected by your targets, there is a lot of value in placing an advertisement.
+It’s an opportunity to reinforce your core messaging.

 When you can gain access to PR

-As an advertiser, you often get VIP access to having your press releases included in publications that you advertise in.
-This can be particularly helpful if these publications have a wide reach among targets, and if that reach extends from print to digital as well.
+You often get VIP access to having your press releases included in publications in which you advertise.
+This can be particularly helpful if these publications have a wide reach among targets and if that reach extends from print to digital.

 When you get additional digital advertising included